-AUTOSCHED BENEFITS
+7 AUTOSCHED BENEFITS

-• Data Organization - You simply organize the data to define the model; you do not program.

-- Real-world Decision Orientation Stations, operators, and tools, rather than orders, make the decisions about what to work on next.
+- Finite Capacity Scheduling AutoSched provides a finite constrained schedule for the shop floor using rule-based, discrete event simulation technology. - Client/Server DB Client provides an easy multiuser AutoSched interface, which minimizes the overall software investment. - Schedule Diagnostics AutoSched provides Gantt charts and business graphs to help you visually interpret the schedules (see figure 4).
+Wait reasons can be circled to quickly identify schedule delay reasons. - Data Organization/Interface You simply organize the data to define the model; you do not program.
+Most installations receive data directly from MRP, ERP, SFC, MES, etc. - Real-world Decision Orientation Stations, operators, and tools, rather than orders, make the decisions about what to work on next.
 This reflects how decisions are made in the real world, i.e., by operators who can look at the entire system. - Calendar Capability The simulation clock is converted to a calendar clock (month, day, year, hour, minute, and second).
 You can define an unlimited number of calendars and attach them to equipment and personnel.
-Calendars include information such as scheduled maintenance and holidays. - Schedule Diagnostics AutoSched provides Gantt charts and business graphs to help you visually interpret the schedules (see figure 4). - Because AutoSched is based on AutoMod, animation aids in the understanding of scheduling dynamics. - Flexibility With AutoMod and AutoSched, the same tool can be used for: - Factory simulation - Finite capacity planning and analysis
+Calendars include information such as scheduled maintenance and holidays. - Animation aids in the understanding of scheduling dynamics.

+- Flexibility With AutoMod and AutoSched, the same tool can be used for:

+- Factory scheduling

+- Factory simulation

+- Finite capacity planning and analysis